 The Kel Tec P11, Beretta Px4 or Nano, Smith & Wesson M&P, or any of the excellent small Ruger guns, for instance – these are all tried and true, but for me nothing can easily replace the Glock.
 I have used Glock handguns for years, mostly during my work as a personal security guard, and I suppose I have grown very accustomed to them.
 Can’t blame me, though.
 It’s one hell of a handgun.

-For more on the other members of the Glock family, check out our glock 17 vs 19 article
+For more info on the Glock family, check out our glock 17 vs 19 Review